Try adjusting your search terms

 Yes, holiday dinners at Assisi Village are special events with menus rich in tradition and unique offerings for various holidays.
 Residents can look forward to themed meals and celebrations throughout the year.

-Assisi Village offers a diverse range of activities including daily mass, exercise classes, music programs, educational speakers, and outings to local theaters.
-Residents are encouraged to participate in activities that align with their interests, fostering social connections and new hobbies.
+Assisi Village offers a diverse range of activities including daily mass, exercise classes, musical performances, educational speakers, hobbies and crafts, and outings to local restaurants and events.
+Residents are encouraged to provide input on the types of activities they would like.

 The GUIDE program aims to enhance the quality of life for individuals with dementia by providing coordinated care that reduces fragmentation and ensures comprehensive support.
 This approach helps individuals remain in their homes longer and improves their overall health outcomes.